7imon7ays/Goodel/README.md

 ## Set up

 From your Google scripts editor, click "Resources > Libraries", then enter `MX4aQpaRvsS-JcZN6JrngxPZd3ZQaD1Xq` (this project's key) in the search field and click "Select".
 Godel will appear in your included libraries.
 Select the latest version from the corresponding dropdown menu and hit "Save".
 You're ready to go!

+*Note: Loading functions from external libraries seems not to work for some.*
+*This is a [known issue][google library bug discussion] as of December 2014.*
+*If the libraries' variables are undefined in your script, you can simply add the* *`godel.gs` file to your project.*

+[google library bug discussion]: https://code.google.com/p/google-apps-script-issues/issues/detail?id=3778

 ## Usage